ssokolen/canadianccv/README.md

 ccv.to_xml("/path/to/ccv_export.xml")
 ```

-Template files can be generated from any valid section label or id:
+Template files can be generated from any valid Section label or id:

 ```python